britbolt/password-generator/README.md

 - Javascript

 ## Usage
 In order to use the application go to the live deployed link for the application and respond to the prompts.
+You can find it here: https://britbolt.github.io/password-generator/

 ![screenshot showing example of password generation](/Develop/assets/images/screenshot-sample-password.jpg)